MarkMarzeotti/theme-assist/README.md

 ### Add

 * Two additional image sizes for Facebook and Twitter share images
     * Assign those sizes as the default if Yoast is installed
+* Allow SVGs in Media Library uploads